Elbandi/droidtv/README.md

 Once you've scanned for the channels the channel list will be stored on your Android device and you can simply switch between those channel lists and tune your favored channel.
-DroidTV then calls the [DVB API][6] of the linux kernel and streams the audio and video stream via it's own basic HTTP server to the media player rendering engine on your Android device.
+DroidTV then starts [MuMuDVB][6] - an open source DVB IPTV streaming software - which streams all the media streams via it's own basic HTTP server to the media player rendering engine on your Android device.

 [1]: http://code.google.com/p/archos-gen8-dvb/